wanghaisheng/responsive-landing-page-starter/content/blog/en/receiving-sms-delivery-receipts-with-java-and-spark-dr.md

 ## Conclusion

-In this tutorial, you learned how to create a Java application with the Spark framework to retrieve a delivery receipt from Nexmo using the SMS API.
+In this tutorial, you learned how to create a Java application with the Spark framework to retrieve a delivery receipt from Vonage using the SMS API.
 The webhook that you coded was able to extract the delivery receipt regardless of which HTTP method was used to make the request.

 ## Further Reading